 “We say we want reconciliation, we want to decolonize, but at the same time, we have to do the work as well,” Tesfamarian says.
 “This is one way to show up and show the commitment to reconciliation, and to right a wrong.”

-In addition to holding a town hall and annual barbecues in Dewdney Park and distributing pamphlets to raise awareness about Dewdney’s legacy and the name-change campaign, BigEagle-Kehaquatooway says they’ve collected more than 700 online signatures and more than 600 paper signatures in support of the change, and have recently launched a letter of support campaign, encouraging local organizations to reach out to the city and let them know they support the move.
-(Briarpatch has signed the letter of support.)
-They will be presenting the petition at City Hall at 10 a.m.
-July 29.
+In addition to holding a town hall and annual barbecues in Dewdney Park and distributing pamphlets to raise awareness about Dewdney’s legacy and the name-change campaign, BigEagle-Kequahtooway says they’ve collected more than 700 online signatures and more than 600 paper signatures in support of the change.
+The group has also recently launched a letter of support campaign that encourages local organizations to reach out to the city and let them know they support the move.